thinknathan/defold-prng/README.md

 1. Edit game.project
 2. Add dependency `https://github.com/thinknathan/defold-prng/archive/main.zip` for the current version
    - Or add a specific [release](https://github.com/thinknathan/defold-prng/releases)

 ### TypeScript Definitions

+This extension includes types for use with [TypeScript + Defold](https://ts-defold.dev/).

 1. Install these types